ngneat/spectator/README.md

 host.queryLast(ChildComponent);
 host.queryAll(ChildComponent);
 ```
-#### DOM selector
+#### DOM Selector
-Spectator allows you to query for elements using selectors inspired by [dom-testing-library](https://github.com/testing-library/dom-testing-library).
+Spectator allows you to query for elements using selectors inspired by [dom-testing-library](https://testing-library.com/docs/dom-testing-library/api-queries).
 The available selectors are:

 ```ts
 spectator.query(byPlaceholder('Please enter your email address'));